The foundation provides grants to individuals/foundations whose needs meet the following criteria:

 Cops for Kids will, upon submission and approval, assist with:

-- Emergent Medical Crisis Support – travel to advanced medical care immediately or within 12 to 24 hours – firstname.lastname@example.org.
+- Emergent Medical Crisis Support – travel to advanced medical care – when travel is happening immediately or within 12 to 24 hours please email [email protected].
 In subject line, please type “EMERGENCY FUNDING”.

-- Ongoing support for children suffering from severe illness and requiring long-term care at children’s hospitals as approved by BC Medical.
-Medical travel will include Alberta’s Children’s Hospital, Edmonton or Stollery hospitals, as well as major U.S.-based hospitals that have been directed by and approved by the child’s medical care team and BC Medical Services.
+- Ongoing support for children requiring long-term care at hospital away from their home community as approved by BC Medical.
+Medical travel will include children’s hospitals, regional hospitals, as well as major U.S.-based hospitals that have been directed by and approved by the child’s medical care team and BC Medical Services.

 - Transportation via Hope Air and other government-sponsored medivacs to be exhausted before applying to drive to Vancouver or other medical locations.
-If driving is approved, mileage will be paid from the home address to the place of care at a rate of $0.20 a kilometer as per Google Maps.
-The lessor of actuals in fuel receipts and our kilometer rate will be paid only with submission of original fuel receipts.
+If driving is approved, mileage reimbursement to be coordinated with Cops for Kids grants coordinator in the form of fuel gift cards or reimbursement of receipts up to a maximum of $0.20/km at the sole discretion of the grants coordinator.
 Parking receipts may be submitted if a family is not housed at Ronald McDonald House or Easter Seal House.
 Families attending other clinics, such as Sunny Hill or BC Cancer Clinics, will have parking support.
 A daily parking pass may be obtained by contacting the hospital social worker or by purchasing and reimbursement by Cops for Kids.
 If the family is at the hospital for the day, a daily pass, not an hourly pass, must be obtained.

 - Situations of high-risk pregnancies hospitalized may also require our assistance.

 The BC Family Residence Program (via Variety) must first be exhausted before applying to Cops for Kids for accommodation assistance.
 Accommodation assistance will include a Ronald McDonald House, Easter Seals, and, if not available (documented), other prearranged accommodations for one parent and one sick child, up to $100 per night including taxes.
+Cops for Kids will pay the accommodation directly to the supplier.
 Approval must be obtained in advance for medical travel and commercial flight travel not authorized by Hope Air.
 If preapproval is not received from Cops for Kids, commercial air travel may NOT be reimbursed.

-All current medical travel reimbursement will require a confirmation of medical treatment/care or appointments to be forwarded to Cops for Kids either in advance of or with ORIGINAL receipts submission for payment.
-Grocery cards will be provided to cover meals to a maximum of $100/week.
-If a sick child is hospitalized, there will not be any reimbursement for the child’s meal expenses during a hospital or follow-up stay.
+All current medical travel reimbursement will require a confirmation by the Dr’s office, laboratory or referred agency of medical treatment/care or appointments to be forwarded to Cops for Kids prior to attending appointment.
+If a sick child (over the age of 5) is hospitalized, there will not be any reimbursement for the child’s meal expenses during a hospital or follow-up stay.
 Hospital admitting /discharge/day pass confirmation is required.
 All travel and medical costs are to be reimbursed with ORIGINAL receipts submitted to:

 Cops for Kids Charitable Foundation